nvs/map/README.md

-Of particular note is that the presence of one of these keys in the build environment will cause Map to process the data for that key, and then build the associated files inot the map.
+Of particular note is that the presence of one of these keys in the build environment will cause Map to process the data for that key, and then build the associated files into the map.
 This process has higher precendence than files being listed in the imports table, and any files produced in this manner have priority.
 To prevent this processing, set the value for a key to `nil`.
 For example: